-Financially eligible students may qualify for free or reduced price lunch.
-Applications are sent home at the beginning of each school year.
-However, you may apply for free or reduced price lunch at any time throughout the school year by submitting a household application directly to the school's main of- fice.
-Forms may also be obtained from the main office at the school or on the Old Colony webpage.
+Financially eligible students may qualify for free or reduced price meals.
+Applications are available online starting in August of each school year.
+However, you may apply for free or reduced price lunch at any time throughout the school year.
+A printed version may be obtained from the main office at the school or available to print from the cafeteria page on the Old Colony webpage.
 Note: Incomplete applications cannot be processed.

 Every family will need one application on file with Old Colony RVTHS.
-If you have a student in another school, Old Colony RVTHS will still need an application completed and on file, as we are an entirely sepa- rate school district.
+If you have a student in another school, Old Colony RVTHS will still need an application completed and on file, as we are an entirely separate school district.